rekust/ams/README.md

 4. Run the application and explore the different panels.

 ## Contribution
 Contributions are welcome!
-If you'd like to enhance VeriGate, fork the repository, make your changes, and submit a pull request.
+If you'd like to enhance AMS, fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/rekust/ams) file for details.